-Previous research has shown that flavoured tobacco products have greater appeal among youth,xviii and both federal and provincial legislation has been enacted to reduce the availability of such products.xi-xiv However, some flavoured products remain on the market.
-Among all students in grades 7-9, 1.7%a reported using a flavoured tobacco product in the past 30 days.
+Previous research has shown that flavoured tobacco products have greater appeal among youth,xii and both federal and provincial legislation has been enacted to reduce the availability of such products.vii-x However, some flavoured products remain on the market.

 In 2018-19, 33.7%a of youth in grades 7-9 reported that their first use of tobacco was a flavoured product.

 a: 33.7 [28.8-38.6]

 Note: Previous surveys (Canadian Tobacco Use Monitoring Survey/Canadian Tobacco, Alcohol and Drugs Survey 2009-2017) asked users of non-cigarette tobacco products if the products they had used in the last 30 days were flavoured, but Canadian Tobacco and Nicotine Survey does not include this measure.